 Benefits of Lord Vitthala Puja:-

 On Devshayani Ekadashi, it is recommended to get qualified Brahmins to chant/sing the one thousand names of Lord Vishnu which is called Vishnu Sahasranama.
-Chanting the Vishnu Sahasranama on this day creates positive, high frequency energies which blesses the devotee abundantly.
+Chanting the Vishnu Sahasranama on this day creates positive, high-frequency energies which bless the devotee abundantly.
 Legend says that in the renowned Epic Mahabharata, Bhishma Pitamaha had taught the Vishnu Sahasranama to King Yudhishthira.
-The ' Anushasanika Parvam’, chapter 149 of the Mahabharata, contain these hymns of glory to Lord Vishnu.
+The ' Anushasanika Parvam’, chapter 149 of the Mahabharata, contains these hymns of glory to Lord Vishnu.

 Benefits of this puja:

-The rituals of Devshayani Ekadashi are specified in the ancient Hindu texts and is said to have been specified by Lord Sri Krishna while answering Yudhishthira's (eldest of Pandava brothers from Mahabharata) query.
+The rituals of Devshayani Ekadashi are specified in the ancient Hindu texts and are said to have been specified by Lord Sri Krishna while answering Yudhishthira's (eldest of Pandava brothers from Mahabharata) query.